MicrosoftDocs/powerbi-docs/powerbi-docs/sample-customer-profitability.md

 ## Dig into the data by asking questions with Q&A
 For our analysis, it might be helpful to determine which industry generates the most revenue for Valery.
 Let’s use Q&A.

-1. Open the report in editing view by selecting **Edit report**.
-Editing view is available only if you own the report; this is sometimes referred to as **creator** mode.
-If instead, this report was only shared with you, you won't be able to open it in editing view.
+1. Open the report in Editing view by selecting **Edit report**.
+Editing view is available only if you own the report.
+This view is sometimes called **creator** mode.
+If instead, this report was only shared with you, you can't open it in Editing view.

 2. From the top menu bar, select **Ask a question** to open the Q&A question box.